MustardChef/WSABuilds/Documentation/Fix Guides/Pre-install Issues/Fix Error 0x80073CF9.md

 <br />

-**3. Rename the .zip/.7z  file to a shorter name, which can be anything to your choosing </br> (For example: WSA_2XXX.XXXXX.X.X_XXXX_Release-Nightly-with-magisk-XXXXXXX-XXXXXX-MindTheGapps-XX.X-RemovedAmazon ----> WSAArchive2XXX)**
+**3. Rename the .zip/.7z  file to a shorter name, which can be anything to your choosing <br /> (For example: WSA_2XXX.XXXXX.X.X_XXXX_Release-Nightly-with-magisk-XXXXXXX-XXXXXX-MindTheGapps-XX.X-RemovedAmazon ----> WSAArchive2XXX)**

 <br />